What is German Online?

-The local teacher does not need to speak German, but he or she does need to supervise the students to make certain that they are staying on schedule and are completing assignments.
-There are some optional activities for a group or class work under the supervision of the teacher.
+The local teacher does not need to speak German, but they do need to supervise the students to make certain that they are staying on schedule and are completing assignments.
 Also, the local teaching partner will be responsible for assigning the final grades for students' report cards.

 What is the role of the parent/facilitator?

-The local facilitators need to make sure that students actually work in our courses and stay on track.
+The local facilitators need to make sure that students are actively working in our courses and stay on track.
 The facilitators also proctor the online quizzes and tests.

 What support services are available?

-OSU provides toll-free 800 numbers for students, teachers and parents to call when they have questions or need extra assistance.
-The German Online number connects directly to one of our instructors.
-We are here Monday through Friday, 8:00 am to 5:00 pm Central Time.
-Our instructors and tutors can also be reached by email (firstname.lastname@example.org) and SKYPE (german_online).
+OSU provides a toll-free 800 numbers for students, teachers and parents to call when they have questions or need extra assistance.
+(1-800-423-6493) The German Online number connects directly to one of our instructors.
+We are here Monday through Friday, 7:30 am to 6:00 pm Central Time.
+Our instructors and tutors can also be reached by email (email@example.com) and SKYPE (german_online).

 What happens if a student has problems understanding some of the course material?

-Part of our courses are weekly individual tutoring sessions for up to three students.
+We offer weekly free individual tutoring sessions for students that are interested.
 These sessions not only give us the opportunity to practice speaking with the students, but they also serve to find out if students have any problems.
 In addition, students, teachers and parents are welcome to call us on our 800 number (1-800-423-6493) which connects directly to one of our instructors.
-We are available for questions Monday through Friday, 7:30 am to 6:30 pm Central time during the school year and 8:00 am to 5:00 pm Central time in the summer.
+We are available for questions Monday through Friday, 7:30 am to 6:00 pm Central time during the school year and 8:00 am to 5:00 pm Central time in the summer.